MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

-&emsp;&emsp;AetherVisor provides an advantage over these projects as it allows code to be sandboxed on-the-fly on real systems, without the need for emulating startup code, or setting up a fabricated system environment.
-Thus, AetherVisor is the only solution feasible for analyzing stateful software with multiple parts.
+&emsp;&emsp;AetherVisor provides an advantage over these projects as it allows code to be sandboxed on-the-fly, without the need for emulating startup code, or setting up a fabricated system environment.
+Thus, AetherVisor is useful for analyzing large, stateful software with multiple parts.

 <br>